Albert Collins: 1980s

 Collins won a W. C. Handy Award in the category Best Contemporary Blues Album in 1983 for his Alligator release Don't Lose Your Cool.

 In 1984 Collins did a two-tape instructional lesson for Arlen Roth and his company, Hot Licks.

 On 13 July 1985, Collins performed with George Thorogood and the Destroyers at Live Aid, appearing as guest soloist on "Madison Blues"; the US part of the charity concert was held at JFK Stadium in Philadelphia and, with simultaneous broadcasts in other countries, was viewed by over 1.5 billion people.
 In December 1986, Collins appeared in concert with Etta James and Joe Walsh at the Wiltern Theater, in Los Angeles; the concert was subsequently released on video under the title Jazzvisions: Jump the Blues Away.
 The backing musicians for the concert were Rick Rosas (bass), Michael Huey (drums), Ed Sanford (Hammond B3 organ), Kip Noble (piano) and Josh Sklar (guitar).
 Also in 1986, Collins won a Grammy Award with Robert Cray and Johnny Copeland for their album Showdown!
 Collins finished working on his seventh Alligator album, Cold Snap, by October 1986.
 It was released shortly afterwards to good reviews and received a Grammy nomination for Best Traditional Blues Recording of 1987.
 Collins cited the album as personally important to him because of the involvement of the organist Jimmy McGriff, an early musical idol, with whom Collins had played in Kansas City, Missouri, in 1966.

 On 12 February 1987, Collins appeared as a musical guest on the NBC talk show Late Night with David Letterman.
 He made a cameo appearance later that same year in the comedy film Adventures in Babysitting.
 Also in 1987, the American composer John Zorn and Collins collaborated on a suite, "Two-Lane Highway", which was subsequently released on Zorn's album Spillane.
 On 22 April 1988, Collins appeared at the New Orleans Jazz and Heritage Festival in a group consisting of B.B.
-King, Eric Clapton and Stevie Ray Vaughan; the group played on the steamboat President as it cruised along the Mississippi River, in recognition of the musical heritage of New Orleans and artists such as Fate Marable, Louis Armstrong and Henry Red Allen, who had entertained passengers on the fleet of riverboats owned by the Streckfus brothers.
+King, Eric Clapton and Stevie Ray Vaughan; the group played on the steamboat President as it cruised along the Mississippi River, in recognition of the musical heritage of New Orleans and artists such as Fate Marable, Louis Armstrong and Red Allen, who had entertained passengers on the fleet of riverboats owned by the Streckfus brothers.